Office of Equal Opportunity

 Who We Are

-The work of the Office of Equal Opportunity occurs within five primary areas: Equal Employment Opportunity/Affirmative Action (EEO/AA), Title IX, and Confidential Advocacy, and Prevention Education.
+The work of the Office of Equal Opportunity occurs within four primary areas: Equal Employment Opportunity/Affirmative Action (EEO/AA), Title IX, and Confidential Advocacy, and Prevention Education.
 Explore using the links below to learn more about the OEO and the work we do to engage with our campus and community constituents to ensure a safe learning environment, free from discrimination and inclusive of all.

 EEO/AA